estherbouquet/lectura-plus/README.md

   - open your terminal

+  - check for updates `sudo apt-get update`

   - install dependencies: `sudo apt-get install python3-markdown` and `sudo apt-get install wkhtmltopdf`

   - install dependency `pip3 install pyqrcode` and module `pip3 install pypng`

+  - clone this repository using git in ./Documents/ and your ssh key OR download it on your raspberry then unzip it and then rename it lectura-plus and cut/pastee it in ./Documents/

-  - install bash dependency `apt-get install recode` and allow privileges by copying `chmod u=rwx encoding.sh` in the terminal
+  - install bash dependency `sudo apt-get install recode` and allow privileges by copying `chmod u=rwx encoding.sh` in the terminal and then `chmod u=rwx listeningForPushedButton.sh`